Outline of the event

 Prior to the 9th Policy Research Exchange Conference from Kyoto (held on December 1), a pre-presenter exchange meeting was held.

-This preparatory exchange meeting was started last year at the suggestion of the student executive committee members.
-By interacting with other presenters in advance, we aim to deepen exchanges beyond the boundaries of universities on the day of the conference, and to further deepen your research.
+This pre-exchange meeting started last year at the initiative of the student executive committee.
+By interacting with each other in advance, the purpose is to deepen exchanges across university boundaries on the day of the conference and further deepen your research.

-There were 64 participants (including 10 student executive committee members) in the pre-exchange meeting, and many students participated, and it was a great success.
+The pre-exchange meeting was attended by 64 people (including 10 members of the Student Executive Committee), and many students participated, and it was a great success.

 The 9th Policy Research Exchange Conference

-On the day of the event, a total of 71 groups (51 oral presentations, 11 panel presentations, and 9 administrative exhibition groups) gave presentations, and not only students, but also many participants, including faculty members, government officials, and citizens, listened intently to the research presentations in various fields related to urban policy by university and graduate students.
-In addition, excellent presentations were awarded the Research Encouragement Award at the award ceremony.
+On the day of the event, a total of 71 groups (51 oral presentations, 11 panel presentations, and 9 administrative exhibitions) were presented, and many participants, including not only students, but also faculty members, government officials, and citizens, listened intently to the presentations of research in various fields related to urban policy by university and graduate students.
+In addition, the Research Encouragement Award was awarded to the outstanding presentations at the award ceremony.

 List of Recipients